Bibha Chowdhuri

-Bibha Chowdhuri (3 July 1913 – 2 June 1991) was an Indian physicist.
-She worked on particle physics and cosmic rays.
-The IAU has re-christened the star HD 86081 as Bibha (a yellow-white dwarf star in the constellation Sextans south of the celestial equator) after her.
+Bibha Chowdhuri (3 July 1913 – 2 June 1991) was an Indian particle physicist known for her investigations into cosmic rays.
+Working with D M Bose, she utilized photographic nuclear emulsion to become the first to detect and identify mesons.
+The IAU named the star HD 86081 Bibha, after her.

-Early life and education
+Early life

-Chowdhuri was born in Kolkata.
-Her father, Banku Behari Chowdhuri, was a doctor and her mother Urmila Devi was daughter of a Brahmo Samaj Missionary.
-She was the third eldest child, and had four sisters and a brother.
+Chowdhuri was born in Kolkata to a family of Zamindars.
+Her father, Banku Behari Chowdhuri, was a doctor.
+Her mother, Urmila Devi, practiced Brahmo Samaj, which held the belief that young women should be allowed to go to school.
+By marrying Urmila, Banku was converted to Brahmo and outcast from Hindu circles.
+Many of the Chowdhuri children (apart from the second daughter who died early on) went on to become highly educated.
+Chowdhuri was the middle child of her five siblings, with one brother.
 Her aunt, Nirmala Devi, was married to Sir Nilratan Sircar.
-Her mother's family were adherents of the Brahmo Samaj movement.
 Her sister, Roma Chowdhuri, went on to become a teacher at Brahmo Balika Shikshalaya.

+Education

 Bibha studied physics at Rajabazar Science College of Calcutta University and was the only woman to complete M.Sc. degree in the year 1936.
 She joined the Bose Institute after graduating in 1939 and worked with Debendra Mohan Bose.
-Together, they experimentally observed muons and published on cosmic rays.
-She studied batches of Ilford half-tone plates that were exposed to cosmic rays at different altitudes.
+Together, they experimentally observed and published on mesotron showers, later called mesons.
+She studied batches of Ilford half-tone plates that were exposed to cosmic rays at two different altitudes, one in Darjeeling and a higher one at Sandakphu.
+The particles had decreased mass at lower altitudes, suggesting that they had decayed over time.
 She noticed that the decays were curved, likely due to multiple scattering of particles.
 They could not take the investigation further because there were not more sensitive emulsion plates available.
 Chowdhuri joined the laboratory of Patrick Blackett for her doctoral studies, working on cosmic rays at the University of Manchester.
 Her PhD thesis investigated extensive air showers.
 Her examiner was Lajos Jánossy.
 It is unclear how much her work contributed to Blackett's Nobel Prize.